 - Applications: smoke detectors,remote control toys, smoke alarms, wireless microphones, multimeter and other electronic instrumentation products

 - Low self-discharge - Tenergy 9volt lithium battery features ultra-low self-discharge of only 2% a year and are date stamped for freshness.
-We confident these batteries will provide power, even after 10 years in proper storage.
+These batteries will provide power, even after 10 years in proper storage.

-- Designed for better fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a perfect fit in any 9volt electronics.
+- Rounded fit - Tenergy's non-rechargeable batteries 9 volts is slightly slimmer with rounded edges and corners ensuring a wider fit in 9volt electronics.

-- Wide temperature range - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -40°F or as hot as 140°F.
+- Wide temperature range - Use these batteries in your devices outdoors or inside and receive reliable power whether it's as cold as -4°F or as hot as 140°F.